GBKS/crypto-ux-handbook/content/creating-a-wallet.md

 	/>
 </fig>

 The majority of wallets are deterministic.
 That means that all addresses used for sending and receiving are generated from a seed phrase.
-That seed phrase is a list of 12 words.
+That seed phrase is a list of 12 or more words.
 Because that seed phrase is so important, it should receive a lot of attention during the wallet creation and users should receive clear instructions on what it is and how to protect it.

 Seed phrases may also be called recovery phrases, mnemonic seeds, paper keys and other terms.
-While it's tempting to use the technical term, a more easily understandable term like "recovery phrase" that users already know from other software they use can be the smarter choice.
+While it's tempting to use the technical term, a more easily understandable term like "recovery phrase" that users already know from other software can be the smarter choice.

+Another element to consider is that multiple wallets for different cryptocurrencies can be generated from the same seed phrase.
+For example, a user can have Savings and Business Bitcoin wallets, as well as a Monero wallet, that were generated from the same seed phrase.
+This is more convenient, but also less secure.

 ---